Calico cat: Origin

-The tri-color coat characteristic of calico cats does not define any breed, but occurs incidentally in cats that display a range of color patterns.
+The tricolor coat characteristic of calico cats does not define any breed, but occurs incidentally in cats that display a range of color patterns.
 Accordingly, the effect has no definitive historical background.
-However, the existence of patches in calico cats was traced to a certain degree by Neil Todd in a study determining the migration of domesticated cats along trade routes in Europe and Northern Africa.
+However, the existence of patches in calico cats was traced to a certain degree by Neil Todd in a study determining the migration of domesticated cats along trade routes in Europe and North Africa.
 The proportion of cats having the orange mutant gene found in calico cats was traced to the port cities along the Mediterranean in Greece, France, Spain, and Italy, originating from Egypt.

+Maryland, US, state cat

-The calico has been Maryland's state cat since 1 October 2001.
+The calico has been the state cat of Maryland, USA, since 1 October 2001.
 Calico cats were chosen as the state cat because their white, black, and orange coloring is in harmony with the coloring of the Baltimore oriole (the state bird) and the Baltimore checkerspot butterfly (the state insect).